Updated: Dec 6, 2021

 New Recruitment Trends in Africa - Mining Jobs in DRC – Looking at Locals in Africa

 There was not a single sector unaffected by covid-19, directly or indirectly during this year.
 2020 proved to be one of the more challenging years that the world has experienced.
-Everywhere one looked, headlines were dominated by the terms like “lockdown”, “covid-19”, “new normal” and other “pandemic” related topics.
-Now that the pandemic seems to have largely subsided, we are left with having to address the effects on our economies.
+Everywhere one looked, headlines were dominated by the terms like “lockdown”, “Zoom fatigue”, “new normal” and other pandemic-related topics.
+Now that countries have managed to get the pandemic partially under control, we are left with having to address the effects on their economies.
 Additionally, with the lockdown forcing most people to work remotely, it forged the way for companies to consider a new, flexible working arrangement as a new normal.

 This article will discuss how recruitment trends have changed the world of work in Africa, particularly in DRC.